 Clinical and Health Services Research

-Under this research interest area, NIMHD supports clinical research to generate new knowledge to improve health outcomes and quality of healthcare for minority and other disparity populations.
-The scientific portfolio includes extramural grants, cooperative agreements and training awards related to the following:
+Under this research interest area, NIMHD supports clinical and health services research to generate new knowledge to improve health/clinical outcomes and quality of health care for populations that experience health/health care disparities.

 Clinical Research and Treatment Interventions Within Health Care Settings

-Research to describe and further understand the health profile and clinical manifestations of diseases in minority populations (minority health) and identify the most effective methods to screen, diagnose, treat, or manage medical conditions in health disparity populations.
+Research to describe and understand the health profile and clinical manifestations of diseases in minority populations (that is, research on minority health) and identify the most effective methods to screen, diagnose, treat, and/or manage medical conditions that improve health/clinical outcomes within specific populations that experience health/health care disparities, and reduce the latter within the context of health care settings.

-Research to understand and address population-specific clinical presentation and/or manifestation of diseases and their complications, and similarities and differences among health disparity populations.
-Examples of such research include (but are not limited to) identifying appropriate screening criteria to determine disease risk and identifying more targeted screening and disease management methods or biomarkers based on clinical presentation of diseases and their complications, interventions, or clinical trials to assess response to therapy.
+Research to understand and address the various population-specific clinical presentations and/or manifestations of diseases and their complications, and the similarities and differences among populations that experience health disparities.
+Examples of such research include, but are not limited to identifying appropriate screening criteria to determine disease risk and delineating tailored screening and disease management methods or biomarkers, based on clinical presentation of diseases and their complications, screening and diagnostic thresholds, treatment response, interventions or clinical trials’ findings, to assess response to clinical interventions and treatment.

 Health Disparities Within the Context of Health Care Settings

-Research to understand and address etiologies of health disparities within the context of clinical care and services, such as screening and diagnostic thresholds, treatment access, treatment response, patient safety, adverse events, health system errors, and quality of care).
-Examples of such research include (but are not limited to) effectiveness and implementation of evidence-based guidelines of diagnosis and treatment of diseases with high prevalence or burden among health disparity populations, clinical and translational research, access to care and effective treatment of individuals with multiple chronic diseases, emergency medical care response, understanding and preventing increased in-hospital complications and/or mortality, studies that analyze the relationship between social determinants of health and clinical outcomes, pragmatic trials, effectiveness of different health information technologies in improving access to health care, and defining effective metrics of quality of care.
+Research to understand and address etiologies of health disparities within the context of clinical care and health services, such as treatment access, patient safety, adverse events, quality of care, health system errors, mistrust, structural racism and inequities, and health policies.
+Examples of such research include but are not limited to, assessment of effectiveness and implementation of evidence-based guidelines of diagnosis and clinical care for diseases with high prevalence or burden among patients of different ages from populations that experience health disparities (including those in rural healthcare settings); evaluation of access to care and effective treatment for individuals with multiple chronic diseases; assessment of the timeliness and effectiveness of emergency medical care response and resulting health outcomes in low-income or low-resource settings; reduction of preventable visits to the emergency department, hospitalizations and in-hospital complications and/or mortality; understanding and implementing interventions on disparities in pediatric health services; understanding and addressing disparities in surgical care and post-surgical recovery; understanding the causes of disparities in severe maternal morbidity and mortality; implementing interventions to reduce maternal and infant mortality in populations at high risk; implementing interventions to reduce maternal morbidity and improve postpartum maternal and infant physical and mental health outcomes; studies that analyze the relationship between social determinants of health and clinical outcomes; studies that integrate genetics/genomics or social care into clinical practice; pragmatic clinical trials; clinical and translational research, effectiveness assessment of different health information technologies in improving access to health care; and defining effective metrics of quality of care.

 Preventive and Health Promotion Interventions in Health Care Settings